AusDTO/gov-au-ui-kit/README.md

 This version of the CSS has not yet been cleaned up fully.
 It also needs to be abstracted out of the content guide.

+## Browser Support

+The UI components are built on a solid HTML foundation, progressively enhanced to provide core experiences across browsers.
+All users get critical information and experiences.
+New browsers get the prettiest experiences, while older browsers get less pretty, but usable ones.
+If JavaScript fails, users will still get a robust HTML foundation.

 ### Future

 You will be able to the framework in one of two ways: